eliu243/oura-mcp-server/README.md

 ## Features

-- **OAuth2 Authentication**: Secure authentication with Oura API using industry-standard OAuth2 flow
+- **One-Time Setup**: Simple authentication setup that saves your token for future use
+- **Automatic Authentication**: No need to manually handle OAuth2 flows - just use the sleep tools directly
 - **Sleep Score Data**: Get sleep scores from last night or past week
 - **Detailed Sleep Metrics**: Access to comprehensive sleep data including REM, deep, and light sleep durations
 - **Easy Deployment**: Ready for deployment on Smithery with proper configuration

-## Setup
+## Local Server Deployment Setup

 ### 1. Oura API Credentials